 The Chameleon Builder will still show to admins (but with a message to restore the domain to edit Tours).

-When archiving domains, Chameleon will bring up a list of any Experiences that will be impacted by this, so you can review and ensure you're not taking away essential guidance.
+βΉοΈ When archiving domains, Chameleon displays a list of any Experiences that will be impacted by this, allowing you to review and ensure that you're not removing essential guidance.

 How to restore archived domains